 The deadline for making meal plan changes occurs within two weeks from the date that the residence halls open.
-If a student is unsure of the deadline, it is the student's responsibility to call the Dining Services Office (940-565-2462) for the exact date.
+If a student is unsure of the deadline, it is the student's responsibility to visit the Dining Services website.

 Changes will not be made after the deadline has passed.
 Sending in a payment for a different meal plan does not change your meal plan.
-All meal plan changes and cancellations must be made in the Dining Services Office, which is in UNT Welcome Center room 241.
+All meal plan changes and cancellations may be made on the Dining Services website.
 Changes will not be made through the Assignment and Collections Office.
 Housing receives both the room and board payments; however they do not make official changes to the student's meal plan contract.